Cryptographic Policies

 To address these challenges, organizations can adopt the following strategies:

-- Training Programs: Educating employees on the importance and implementation of cryptographic policies.
+• Training Programs: Educating employees on the importance of following cryptographic policies.

-- Automated Tools: Leveraging software to enforce policy compliance and monitor for anomalies.
+• Automated Tools: Using software to enforce policy compliance and detect anomalies.

-- Incident Response Plans: Preparing for potential breaches with clear decryption and recovery protocols.
+• Incident Response Plans: Preparing for potential breaches with predefined decryption protocols.

 Future trends in cryptographic policies